Could It Be a Heart Attack? Here’s What to Do

 If you think you (or another person) may be having a heart attack, follow these three steps:

-“Aspirin is a drug that impacts the ability of platelets to stick to each other,” says Reginald Blaber, MD, a cardiologist and chief clinical officer with Virtua Health in Haddonfield, New Jersey.
+“Aspirin is a drug that impacts the ability of platelets to stick to each other,” says Reginald Blaber, MD, a cardiologist and chief clinical officer with Virtua Health in Camden, New Jersey.
 “That’s important because during a heart attack a clot is forming in one of the coronary arteries.
 By taking aspirin it can relatively quickly take those platelets and make them less sticky, slowing the growth of the clot.”

-Don't try to drive yourself to the hospital or have someone drive you.
 Instead, take an ambulance.
 When you let emergency professionals do their jobs, they can begin diagnosis and treatment on the scene.
-Plus, they can give the hospital a heads-up that you are on the way.
+Plus, they can give the hospital notification that you are on the way.

 Article sources open article sources